xmolecules/nmolecules/README.md

-# nMolecules – Architectural abstractions for .NET
+# nMolecules – Architectural Abstractions for .NET

 A set of libraries to help developers work with architectural concepts in .NET.
 Member of the xMolecules family.